ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

     to align with the minimal requirement for the initial release.
 However, adjustments will be made later based on the visual design for mobile view is complete.
 -   The content in the text area will adjust its layout based on the width, potentially increasing the height of the editor.
 But in case of having a long nested lists that is beyond the current width (set by the client), a horizontal scrollbar will appear within the text area to view the content.
--   The client will determine the default and maximum height and width of the component.
+-   The client will determine the maximum height and width of the component.
+When the client does not override sizing, the component will have a default height and width.
 -   The `formatting toolbar` in the footer section will occupy space based on the number of formatting buttons used.
 For the initial scope of this component, four formatting buttons will be included, following standard size and spacing guidelines.
 The `footer-actions` section will occupy the remaining space in the footer.